Academic Success Coordinator II, Instructor

 Academic Support Coordinator, Anthropology, Geography & Sociology

-In addition to teaching and as Contingent Faculty Liaison in the Anthropology Department, Keri Canada is the Academic Support Coordinator for students majoring in anthropology, geography, and sociology.
+In addition to teaching in the Department of Anthropology and Geography, Keri Canada is the Academic Support Coordinator for students majoring in Anthropology, Geography, and Sociology.

 In her roles as both Academic Support Coordinator and adjunct instructor, she strongly promotes internships, field schools, and study abroad programs – exploring the world helps to develop a greater understanding of human cultural diversity.
 She also advocates for students to form strong relationships with their academic departments and faculty mentors.

 Outside of work, Keri enjoys reading, writing, and spending time outdoors with her family, friends, and dogs.
-She has traveled in India as part of a medical anthropology field expedition, as well as parts of Europe, Canada, and Mexico.
+She has traveled in India as part of a medical anthropology field expedition, as well as parts of Canada, Central America, Europe, and Mexico.

 ANTH100, Introduction to Cultural Anthropology